People getting opioid addiction treatment often double up, study finds

 The researchers could not see why the drugs were being prescribed.
 "But the high rates of combined use of buprenorphine and other prescription opioids is cause for concern," Alexander said.

 People who have been addicted to opioids are like alcoholics, Alexander said.
-They are extremely vulnerable to any dose of the drugs and should not ever get opioids again after treatment.
+They are extremely vulnerable to any dose of the drugs and should not usually get opioids again after treatment.

 The Centers for Disease Control and Prevention says opioid overdoses have hit record highs in the United States.
 The drugs killed more than 47,000 people in 2014 — more than the 32,000 who died in road accidents.